 You want to be a regular exerciser but starting a new fitness routine is nerve-wracking.
-You are a new person to exercise or you have not exercised in a long time.
+You are new to exercise or you have not exercised in a long time.
 But the fact is, you do not require large sums of money to join a fancy gym, a complex of machines, and hours of free time to begin.

-The establishment of an everyday home exercise regimen — which you can perform daily on a regular basis — allows you to start building your way toward a stronger and healthier body.
+The establishment of an everyday home exercise regimen — which you can perform daily on a regular basis — allows you to start building your way towards a stronger and healthier body.
 And it all starts with only a bit of space, determination, and the use of your bodyweight.

 Whatever your intentions are — whether strength-building, more endurance, or just feeling good in your body — this guide will lead you through the daily plan of the workout that is perfectly suitable and friendly to beginners and that you can do at home.
 It doesn’t allow it to be about perfection.
 It is more of being present, exercising your body, and making an invulnerable habit.